 The College of Arts and Sciences Writing Program supports a "culture of writing" across the College by coordinating writing programs, developing instructor support initiatives, and providing resources on course re-design.

-Information on re-designing courses to teach international and ESL students can be found on our New Writing Support Measures page.
+Information on re-designing courses to teach international and ELL students can be found on our New Writing Support Measures page.

 For self-help guides on course re-design, see:

 "Doing Writing Differently" presentation introduces writing-integrated course design